Appigle/INFO8995-25S-Sec1-Container-and-Orchestration-A1/README.md

 1. **Non-Root User**

-   - Created a dedicated `nginx-user` with UID 101
+   - Created a dedicated `nginx-user` with UID 1001 (chosen to avoid conflicts with system users)
    - No password and no shell access for better security
    - Nginx runs as this non-root user instead of root